finite-element/finite-element-course/doc/source/L4_feprobs.rst

 .. default-role:: math

-Finite element problems: solveability and stability
+Finite element problems: solvability and stability
 ===================================================

 In section 1, we saw the example of a finite element approximation